Reduce pollution by inventing ways to remove waste from the ocean, while making sure that the marine life remains unharmed.

 What are we learning?

 First established on April 22, 1970, Earth Day represents both the birth of the modern environmental movement and a time when the world comes together to promote the importance of caring for our planet.
-In celebration of the 50th anniversary of Earth Day, this hands-on STEM (science, technology, engineering, and mathematics) activity gives children the opportunity to build the creative thinking skills that are needed to solve complex challenges.
+This hands-on STEM (science, technology, engineering, and mathematics) activity gives children the opportunity to build the creative thinking skills that are needed to solve complex challenges.
 National Inventors Hall of Fame® (NIHF) Inductee Jacqueline Quinn embraced the power of teamwork when developing the environmentally safe clean-up technology emulsified zero-valent iron (EZVI) with a team of researchers at the University of Central Florida.
 Today, EZVI is licensed for commercial use and is used to decontaminate groundwater that contains dense nonaqueous phase liquids

 Looking for more STEM activities?